 Tips to Help Prevent Fleas

 The best way to win the battle against fleas (and ticks) is to practice prevention, and that begins outdoors in your yard.

 Keep your lawn mowed and shrubbery well-trimmed.
 If fleas have nowhere to hide, they will go elsewhere.
 Trim foliage and trees back from your home and seal off any openings to crawl spaces, garages, sheds, under decks, etc..
 Clean up trash that feral pets and wildlife (with fleas) might come to feed on.
 Don't leave your pets' food outside!

-Keep Your Pets Treated.
+Keep your pets treated.
 Treat your pets frequently with products labeled for fleas and ticks.
 Brush or comb your pets thoroughly before letting them back in the house.
 Keep your pets well-groomed and trimmed, especially in the summertime, to make flea detection easier.

+Keep your home clean and tidy.
 This is the first preventive measure against any pest, but note that even if you do have fleas, it doesn't mean your home is dirty.
 Clean floors and well-vacuumed carpets and rugs are definitely focus areas in your fight against fleas.

+So now you know how to get rid of fleas naturally.
 If a flea infestation becomes overwhelming, you should call a pest control company.

 What are your best strategies against fleas at home?
 Post a comment.
 We’d love to hear from you!

 For scientifically-tested, effective flea control in your yard and home that is friendly to the environment, try Maggie’s Farm pest control products.
 Our promise is that our plant and mineral-based products are developed by scientists and seasoned pest control professionals to be the most effective.